-Sometimes adoptive parents do not get the chance to build a solid relationship with the birthmother, especially if the match was made late in the pregnancy or during labor.
+Sometimes adoptive parents do not get the chance to build a solid relationship with the birthmother, especially if the connection was made late in the pregnancy or during labor.
 With an open adoption, adoptive parents and the birthmother get to meet, but sometimes it can be stressful for both parties, and it is not uncommon for some things to be left unspoken.

 Individual circumstances may vary from person to person, but always keep in mind that the birthmother has her own personal reasons for making the difficult choice to place her baby for adoption.
 Regardless of whether you meet your baby’s birthmother or not, there are some things she would want you to know: